tknerr/vagrant-managed-servers/README.md

 end
 ```

-For Vagrant < 1.5 you can point to the [dummy.box](https://github.com/tknerr/vagrant-managed-servers/raw/master/dummy.box) URL:
+For Vagrant < 1.5 you can point to the [dummy.box](https://github.com/tknerr/vagrant-managed-servers/raw/master/dummy.box) URL directly:
 ```ruby
 Vagrant.configure("2") do |config|
   config.vm.box = "managed-server-dummy"